Skip to content

 While we wait for the green light – literally – from Wiener Linien to connect us to the city’s public tracks, Gerti has made sure that two waitresses serve us champagne in the plastic cups we brought with us.

-We rode in the same tram during our previous visit to Vienna in October 2024.
-For not a few of our guests, especially from Copenhagen, it was also a journey of a nostalgic nature.
-The sound, the interior, and the tickets or “tickets” were not unlike what you experienced in the trams that ran on the streets and alleys of Copenhagen in the 1970s.
+We used the same tram during our previous visit to Vienna in October 2024.
+For not a few of our guests, especially from Copenhagen, it was also a journey of a nostalgic character.

 At the foot of the ‘Heiligenstadt hills’ we will visit one of Vienna’s most famous citizens, Ludwig van Beethoven.
 His home was located at Probusgasse 6 and is today a very elegant museum.